fabianmoss/digimusth/team.md

 <td colspan="2"><h2>
 <a href="https://www.uni-wuerzburg.de/zpd/forschungsstelle-dachs/team/klinger-jana/">Jana Klinger, M.A., M.Ed.</a> | Digital Humanities </h2>
 <div class="team_description">
-Jana Klinger is a research associate at the zpd Würzburg.
+Jana Klinger is a research associate at the Research Center for Digital Applications in Humanities Studies (DACHS) at JMU.
+She is responsible for project management and technical realisation of digital scholarly editions and digital text collections, such as the DigiMusTh project.
 </div>
 </td>
 </tr>